Are You a Resident of Kentucky or Illinois?

 The University of Southern Indiana takes pride in offering two programs that allow students from selected Kentucky and Illinois counties to pay a lower tuition rate.
 The first program is a reciprocal agreement with the Commonwealth of Kentucky, and the second program is a non-resident grant (for undergraduates only) including both Kentucky and Illinois.
 Each program is outlined for you.
 If you meet the requirements and would like more information, please call the USI Office of Admission at 812-464-1765 or toll free at 800-467-1965.

-As of November 19, 2004, Kentucky students who are residents of Daviess, Hancock, Henderson, and Union counties will be considered for the Departmental Scholarship.
+Kentucky students who are residents of Daviess, Hancock, Henderson, and Union counties will be considered for the David L. Rice Merit Scholarship.

-The Departmental Scholarship is a four-year renewable award available to high school seniors who are ranked in the top twenty-five percent of their class, and also on track to complete the PCC (Pre-College Curriculum) OR ranked in the top 10% while earning a grade point average of at least 3.6 on a 4.0 scale in math, English, science, and social studies.
+The David L. Rice Merit Scholarship is a four-year renewable award available to high school seniors who are ranked in the top twenty-five percent of their class, and also on track to complete the PCC (Pre-College Curriculum) OR ranked in the top 10% while earning a grade point average of at least 3.6 on a 4.0 scale in math, English, science, and social studies.
 Award amounts are variable, based upon academic class standing, high school grade point average, and scores on either the ACT or SAT.
-Academically qualified students who apply to USI by March 1, 2005 will automatically receive the Departmental Scholarship.
+Academically qualified students who apply to USI will automatically receive the Departmental Scholarship.

 Students from the reciprocity counties who excel in sports, theatre, music, art, and creative writing also may be eligible for competitive scholarships.
 Other awards are available through the USI Foundation to recognize individuals on the basis of community service, area of study, or county of residence, in addition to academic achievement.

 Please contact the Office of Admission at firstname.lastname@example.org or by calling 800-467-1965 for additional information.